FRRouting/frr/doc/user/bgp.rst

 Enables or disables advertise-pip feature, specifiy system-IP and/or system-MAC parameters.

+EVPN Multihoming
+^^^^^^^^^^^^^^^^

+All-Active Multihoming is used for redundancy and load sharing.
+Servers are attached to two or more PEs and the links are bonded (link-aggregation).
+This group of server links is referred to as an Ethernet Segment.

+Ethernet Segments
+"""""""""""""""""
+An Ethernet Segment can be configured by specifying a system-MAC and a local discriminatior against the bond interface on the PE (via zebra) -

+.. index:: [no] evpn mh es-id [(1-16777215)$es_lid]
+.. clicmd:: [no] evpn mh es-id [(1-16777215)$es_lid]

+.. index:: [no$no] evpn mh es-sys-mac [X:X:X:X:X:X$mac]
+.. clicmd:: [no$no] evpn mh es-sys-mac [X:X:X:X:X:X$mac]

+The sys-mac and local discriminator are used for generating a 10-byte, Type-3 Ethernet Segment ID.

+Type-1 (EAS-per-ES and EAD-per-EVI) routes are used to advertise the locally attached ESs and to learn off remote ESs in the network.
+Local Type-2/MAC-IP routes are also advertised with a destination ESI allowing for MAC-IP syncing between Ethernet Segment peers.
+Reference: RFC 7432, RFC 8365

+EVPN-MH is intended as a replacement for MLAG or Anycast VTEPs.
+In multihoming each PE has an unique VTEP address which requires the introduction of a new dataplane construct, MAC-ECMP.
+Here a MAC/FDB entry can point to a list of remote PEs/VTEPs.

+BUM handling
+""""""""""""
+Type-4 (ESR) routes are used for Designated Forwarder (DF) election.
+DFs forward BUM traffic received via the overlay network.
+This implementation uses a preference based DF election specified by draft-ietf-bess-evpn-pref-df.
+The DF preference is configurable per-ES (via zebra) -

+.. index:: [no] evpn mh es-df-pref [(1-16777215)$df_pref]
+.. clicmd:: [no] evpn mh es-df-pref [(1-16777215)$df_pref]

+BUM traffic is rxed via the overlay by all PEs attached to a server but only the DF can forward the de-capsulated traffic to the access port.
+To accomodate that non-DF filters are installed in the dataplane to drop the traffic.

+Similarly traffic received from ES peers via the overlay cannot be forwarded to the server.
+This is split-horizon-filtering with local bias.

+Fast failover
+"""""""""""""
+As the primary purpose of EVPN-MH is redundancy keeping the failover efficient is a recurring theme in the implementation.
+Following sub-features have been introduced for the express purpose of efficient ES failovers.

+- Layer-2 Nexthop Groups and MAC-ECMP via L2NHG.

+- Host routes (for symmetric IRB) via L3NHG.
+  On dataplanes that support layer3 nexthop groups the feature can be turned on via the following BGP config -

+.. index:: [no$no] use-es-l3nhg
+.. clicmd:: [no$no] use-es-l3nhg

+- Local ES (MAC/Neigh) failover via ES-redirect.
+  On dataplanes that do not have support for ES-redirect the feature can be turned off via the following zebra config -

+.. index:: [no$no] evpn mh redirect-off
+.. clicmd:: [no$no] evpn mh redirect-off

+Uplink/Core tracking
+""""""""""""""""""""
+When all the underlay links go down the PE no longer has access to the VxLAN +overlay.
+To prevent blackholing of traffic the server/ES links are protodowned on the PE.
+A link can be setup for uplink tracking via the following zebra configuration -

+.. index:: [no] evpn mh uplink
+.. clicmd:: [no] evpn mh uplink

+Proxy advertisements
+""""""""""""""""""""
+To handle hitless upgrades support for proxy advertisement has been added as specified by draft-rbickhart-evpn-ip-mac-proxy-adv.
+This allows a PE (say PE1) to proxy advertise a MAC-IP rxed from an ES peer (say PE2).
+When the ES peer (PE2) goes down PE1 continues to advertise hosts learnt from PE2 for a holdtime during which it attempts to establish local reachability of the host.
+This holdtime is configurable via the following zebra commands -

+.. index:: [no$no] evpn mh neigh-holdtime (0-86400)$duration
+.. clicmd:: [no$no] evpn mh neigh-holdtime (0-86400)$duration

+.. index:: [no$no] evpn mh mac-holdtime (0-86400)$duration
+.. clicmd:: [no$no] evpn mh mac-holdtime (0-86400)$duration

+Startup delay
+"""""""""""""
+When a switch is rebooted we wait for a brief period to allow the underlay and EVPN network to converge before enabling the ESs.
+For this duration the ES bonds are held protodown.
+The startup delay is configurable via the following zebra command -

+.. index:: [no] evpn mh startup-delay(0-3600)$duration
+.. clicmd:: [no] evpn mh startup-delay(0-3600)$duration

 +Support with VRF network namespace backend +^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 It is possible to separate overlay networks contained in VXLAN interfaces from